 The report represents a maturity/re-pricing schedule that distributes all of the Bank's assets, liabilities and interest-sensitive off-balance sheet positions into "time-bands" according to their maturity (if fixed rate) or time remaining to their next re-pricing (if floating rate), combined with the calculation of two duration equivalent measures: 1-year and 10-year duration equivalents.
 There are Risk Committee approved nominal limits for the two duration equivalent measures, set to ensure that the overall Bank exposure to interest rate risk is acceptable and in line with the Bank's market risk appetite.
 The utilization of these limits is monitored on a weekly basis by Market Risk Dept. and any excesses are escalated to the management bodies of the Bank and the Group.
-The gap analysis is supplemented by calculation of risk indicators such as duration analysis of the bond portfolios and calculation of interest rate changes on the Bank's profit & loss and economic value.
+The gap analysis is supplemented by calculation of risk indicators such as duration analysis of the bond portfolios and calculation of interest rate sensitivity to specific interest rate shifts.
+Monthly stress tests are performed to assess the impact of interest rate changes on the Bank's profit & loss and economic value.